-Uta has published her work in eminent peer-reviewed outlets, such as the Journal of Management, Journal of Applied Psychology, and Human Relations.
-She is currently serving as an editorial board member of the Academy of Management Review, Journal of Applied Psychology and Journal of Organizational Behavior.
-Uta has been an award-winning teacher at LSE, and is currently an elected Representative-At-Large at the Organizational Behavior Division of the Academy of Management.
+Uta has published her work in a wide range of eminent peer-reviewed outlets, including the Journal of Management, Journal of Applied Psychology, Organization Science, Human Relations, Journal of Organizational Behavior, European Journal of Work and Organizational Psychology, Group & Organization Management, Applied Psychology: An International Review, and Cognition & Emotion.
+She is currently serving as an editorial board member of the Academy of Management Review, Journal of Applied Psychology and Journal of Management, and her work on the board has been recognised with several AMR Developmental and Outstanding Reviewer of the Year awards.

 Are you accepting PhD students?

 Bindl, U.K. (2019).
 Work-related proactivity through the lens of narrative: Investigating emotional journeys in the process of making things happen.
 Human Relations, 72(4), 615–645.

 Bindl, U.K., Unsworth, K.L., Gibson, C.B., & Stride, C.B.
 (2019).
 Job crafting revisited: Implications of an extended framework for active changes at work.
 Journal of Applied Psychology, 104(5), 605-628.

 Vough, H., Bindl, U.K., & Parker, S.K.
 (2017).
 Proactivity routines: The role of social processes in how employees self-initiate change.
 Human Relations, 70(10), 1191–1216.